ckaestne/seai/lectures/02_components/components.md

 # Learning Goals

+* Understand when (not) to use AI
-* Understand the major components of a typical AI-enabled system and design decisions involved
+* Understand the major components of a typical AI-enabled system and design decisions to be made
 * Understand the components of a typical ML pipeline and their responsibilities
-* Illustrate the design space for AI-enabled systems for a given case study

 ---
 # When to use AI?
 ----
 ## When to use AI?

-* Big problems, requiring lots of work
-* Open-ended problems, continuing to grow over time
-* Time-changing problems, where the right answer changes over time
-* Intrinsically hard problems, pushing boundaries of what's considered possible
+* Difficult for computers, but easy for humans
+  * e.g., "Is this a cat?"
+* Unknown patterns
+  * Medical diagnosis
+* Requires a large amount of data
+  * Search engines

 ----